The Order is a 2019 horror/drama Netflix original series featuring western esoteric traditions and myths, most notably werewolves.

 - Side Bet: Belgrave's professors (or at least, the Ethics and English professor) have "student excuse bingo."
 Professor Benson wins on Jack's "missing roommate."

 - Slobs vs. Snobs: Jack Morton, scholarship townie from literally the wrong side of the tracks versus The Order filled with elitist trust-fund assholes.
 Becomes more prevalent in Season Two, with the Knights collectively as Slobs to The Order's snobs, while the Knights are working within the Order to highlight the difference between them.
+Interestingly, it's also revealed Hamish comes from a wealthy family but deliberately eschews being a "snob", while it's implied Vera started a "slob" before joining the Order, and has only become a "snob" to blend in with the others.

 - Smart People Play Chess: Jack thinks the first clue for getting into the Order, "find the coin by night five," translates to "Knight Five," and looks under the appropriate square of a plus-scale chessboard on Belgrave's campus.
 Alyssa comes across him during his failed search, and they play a brief match with stone pieces that come up to their knees.
 Alyssa beats Jack handily.
 Establishing Jack's own intellect and education (that he knows chess notations and thinks to interpret the clue this way), and that Alyssa is every bit as mentally formidable.